samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

-> Return once more to an Easy-Moderate 50 minutes at RPE6 pace and include
+> Return once more to an Easy-Moderate 50min at RPE6 pace and include another
-> another 6x20-second relaxed sprint at RPE10 with 40 seconds of rest after each
+> 6x20-second relaxed sprint at RPE10 with 40 seconds of rest after each one.
-> one.

 ### Saturday